Lee Barron (rugby union): Munster

-He joined Munster on loan along with front row partner Michael Milne on 15th April 2025 ahead of both player's permanent move the following season.
+He joined Munster on loan along with front row partner Michael Milne on 15th April 2025 ahead of both players permanent move the following season.
 Barron made his Munster debut in the province's narrow 13-16 loss to South African side, Bulls, in Thomond Park.
 Barron would play his second game in red on the 9th May 2025, in a 38-20 victory over provincial rivals Ulster.

 In the final round of the United Rugby Championship 2024-25 Barron would score his first try for Munster in the side's victory over Italian team Benetton.